Skip to content

 grand_child = child.right

-# Rotate node to the right around child
+# Using child as pivot, rotate node to the right

 child.right = node